Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Zero-Trust Architecture

+\textbf{Threat Intelligence.} External or internal feeds detailing emerging vulnerabilities and active attack campaigns.
+This intelligence allows the PE to dynamically override existing policies, proactively denying or revoking access if a new threat compromises a previously trusted entity.

+\textbf{Continuous Diagnostics and Mitigation (CDM) System.} A component dedicated to tracking the real-time software and configuration state of network assets.
+If an endpoint is running deprecated or vulnerable software, the PE can block access until the CDM system successfully applies the necessary updates.

+\textbf{Regulatory Compliance.} Directives ensuring the infrastructure adheres to legal frameworks like the GDPR~\cite{gdpr}, FISMA~\cite{fisma}, or CCPA~\cite{ccpa}.
+These rules might mandate automated data anonymization or enforce strict retention limits to protect sensitive subject information.

+\textbf{Public Key Infrastructure (PKI).} The cryptographic backbone responsible for minting, distributing, and overseeing the digital certificates used to authenticate services, applications, and hardware devices during secure exchanges.
+This infrastructure can be hosted internally or managed by a trusted third party.

+\textbf{Identity Management System (IMS).} As detailed in Section~\ref{sec:ID-management}, this system acts as the central repository for user profiles, roles, and identity artifacts.
+It often integrates with the PKI and can operate within a federated framework to seamlessly authenticate external partners~\cite{Le23}.

+\textbf{Security Information and Event Management (SIEM) system.} The central aggregation hub for enterprise-wide security logs.
+By correlating data from across the IT landscape, SIEMs provide real-time threat detection, generate actionable alerts, and accelerate incident response procedures to mitigate vulnerabilities before they impact critical infrastructure.

+The PE processes telemetry from these diverse systems through a trust algorithm to calculate a dynamic risk score for access governance.
+The underlying evaluation module may employ deterministic logic or utilize modern artificial intelligence and machine learning models to drive decisions based on training data~\cite{Wang24, katsis2024zt}.

-\subsection{The Zero-Trust Maturity Model by CISA}
+\subsection{\MakeUppercase{The Zero-Trust Maturity Model by CISA}}

-Developing on NIST's ZTA foundations, the Cybersecurity and Infrastructure Security Agency (CISA) released its Zero Trust Maturity Model (ZTMM)~\cite{CISA2023ZTMM} to provide agencies with an actionable path for implementation.
-The model is organized around five pillars—identity, devices, networks, applications and workloads, and data—supported by three cross-cutting capabilities: visibility and analytics, automation and orchestration, and governance.
-Together, these elements provide a comprehensive framework for implementing Zero Trust principles across the enterprise.
+Building upon the theoretical foundation established by NIST, the Cybersecurity and Infrastructure Security Agency (CISA) published the Zero Trust Maturity Model (ZTMM) to offer a practical deployment roadmap for organizations~\cite{CISA2023ZTMM}.
+This framework categorizes operations into five foundational pillars: identity, devices, networks, applications and workloads, and data.
+These are unified by three cross-cutting operational capabilities: governance, automation and orchestration, and visibility and analytics.

 The ZTMM describes a four-stage maturity journey, enabling organizations to advance incrementally from static, manual security toward dynamic, automated defenses.
 At the traditional stage, security relies on siloed controls, static configurations, and limited visibility.
 The initial stage introduces partial automation, early integration across pillars, and aggregated visibility.
 In the advanced stage, controls become more automated and coordinated, with centralized monitoring and enforcement.
 Finally, the optimal stage represents a fully automated posture in which just-in-time and least-privilege access, dynamic policies, and cross-pillar interoperability support comprehensive situational awareness.